mamun-63/mamun-63/README.md

 <p>
 Always looking for opportunities to work on something new and improving my skills each day! 🚀
 <br/>
-I have worked with React and Firebase and have a strong Mindset to learn MERN stack to become a Full Stack Developer.
+I have learned React previously, currently working with Vue js, Nuxt js and have a strong Mindset to learn to become a Full Stack Developer.
 </p>

 <!-- <div align="center">